chyingp/grunt-inline/README.md

 </style>
 ```

-Javascript references are brought inline, and images in the html
+JavaScript references are brought inline, and images in the html
 and css blocks are converted to base-64 data: urls.

 By default, only urls marked with `__inline` are converted, however this